6 Questions You NEED to Ask if Your Inheritance is in a Trust Fund

 Some trust beneficiaries also have the right to change the trustee of their trust.
 If this is the case, beneficiaries may be able to appoint an independent trust company that would allow them to select their own investment advisor for their trust.

-For trust fund beneficiaries who are consistently irked by the fact that older white men are managing all their money and they have no power in the relationship, working to add an independent investment advisor who focuses on values-aligned investing and can help you understand the investments in your trust fund can be a huge sigh of relief and an essential step in moving toward financial independence.
+For trust fund beneficiaries who are consistently irked by the fact that older white men are managing all their money and they have no power in the relationship, working to add an independent inheritance investment advisor who focuses on values-aligned investing and can help you understand the investments in your trust fund can be a huge sigh of relief and an essential step in moving toward financial independence.

 Let’s take the next step together